 - The first nesting in central California by free flying condors in over a 100 years was documented in 2006.
 A Big Sur condor pair was found nesting in the burned-out cavity of a Coast Redwood tree.

-- The condor population (wild and captive) has steadily increased, reaching over 400 in 2015 (with over 125 wild condors in California).
-For the most current update check out the Condor Population Status Summary.
+- The condor population (wild and captive) has steadily increased, reaching over 460 in 2017 (with 170 wild condors in California).
+For the most current update check out the Condor Population Status Summary (PDF).